loda-lang/loda-programs/programs/oeis/list2.md

 * [A243138](http://oeis.org/A243138) ([L04 program](243/A243138.asm)): n^2 + 15*n + 13.
 * [A243201](http://oeis.org/A243201) ([L10 program](243/A243201.asm)): Odd octagonal numbers indexed by triangular numbers.
 * [A243310](http://oeis.org/A243310) ([L08 program](243/A243310.asm)): Smallest k such that both prime(k)*prime(k+1) +/- 2^n are prime, or 0 if no such k exists.
-* [A243359](http://oeis.org/A243359) ([L17 program](243/A243359.asm)): Number of steps it takes the terms in A029742 and their reversals to reach the value 9 when the smaller term is successively subtracted from the larger term.
 * [A243427](http://oeis.org/A243427) ([L03 program](243/A243427.asm)): Floored (rational) values of sqrt(xy) such that sqrt(x) + sqrt(y) = sqrt(xy).
 * [A243513](http://oeis.org/A243513) ([L15 program](243/A243513.asm)): Number of length n+2 0..4 arrays with no three elements in a row with pattern aba or abb (with a!=b) and new values 0..4 introduced in 0..4 order.
 * [A243514](http://oeis.org/A243514) ([L21 program](243/A243514.asm)): Number of length n+2 0..5 arrays with no three elements in a row with pattern aba or abb (with a!=b) and new values 0..5 introduced in 0..5 order.